guyrt/feverdreams/README.md

-Ideas:

-- Charles - 'go faster'
-- See if it improves

-Need a qa training set.

 Idea stack:
 ~~Get it working~~
 ~~Modify to tell it to put a number on last line (and bump reward fxn)~~ (not needed!)